 The True Cost of Full Frame

-For both Canon and Nikon shooters the first tradeoff for going full frame is the cost of the camera body.
+shooters the first tradeoff for going full frame is the cost of the camera body.
 The full frame prosumer models with very similar features to their small sensor cousins will cost you nearly $1,000 more.
 If you've got a tight budget then you're better off sticking with the smaller sensor models.
 Later we'll talk about the other additional costs you'll incur with full frame.

 Of course this means that if you want any type of entry level or "budget" camera you'll be limited to smaller sensor models like the exciting new Nikon D3100 or the Canon 50D.
 At least that simplfies your choices!